lucee/lucee-docs/docs/04.guides/04.cookbooks/57.mail_listeners/page.md

 </cfscript>
 ```

-To add an Application wide Mail listener, add the following to your `Application.cfc`
+To add an Application wide Mail listener, add the following to your `Application.cfc`:

 ```luceescript
 this.mail.listener = new MailListener();
 ```

-To add a Mail listener to an individual [[tag-mail]] tag (listeners defined in the listener attribute overwrites any mail listener defined in the [[tag-application]]
+To add a Mail listener to an individual [[tag-mail]] tag (listeners defined in the listener attribute overwrites any mail listener defined in the [[tag-application]]:

 ```luceescript
 <cfset listener = new MailListener()>